 There are hundreds of micronutrients so it is difficult to list them all here but most herbs, vegetables, fruits, condiments, fish and meats will act a great source of a few given micronutrients.
 Therefore, varying foods is extremely important in order to avoid deficiencies in vitamins and minerals.

 Allergies and Unhealthy Foods for Pitbulls

-There is no scientific evidence in what I have read showing grains are bad for dogs; however too much grains are clearly unhealthy in the long run.
-Avoid corn, wheat and soy in your pitbull food as they are common fillers offering nearly no health benefits whatsoever.
+There is no scientific evidence in what I have read showing grains are bad for dogs; however too many grains are clearly unhealthy in the long run.
+Avoid corn, wheat, and soy in your pitbull food as they are common fillers offering nearly no health benefits whatsoever.

 Time for the showdown of the best dog food for pitbulls!

 If you are living a busy life and have barely any free time to cook for yourself, you will find it hard to prepare homemade dog meals.
 There are wonderful premium dog food brands out there that would work amazingly well for pitbulls.